 So, how far do Heard Island’s predators travel to catch their food?
 Where do they go and is there a common pattern among the species?

-Information from the satellite trackers is updated daily and visitors to the AAD’s special Heard Island web address can keep up with activities of the penguins, seals and albatross as they go about their routine of searching for and bringing back food for their young.
+Information from the satellite trackers is updated daily and visitors to the website can keep up with activities of the penguins, seals and albatross as they go about their routine of searching for and bringing back food for their young.